Clustering properties of the CatWISE2020 quasar catalogue and their impact on the cosmic dipole anomaly: Clustering properties

 While large scales $\ell \leq 10$ were not part of our fit, we would now like to check if they too agree with the theoretical curve within cosmic variance, or if there is excess large-scale power in our sample on scales other than $\ell=1$.
-However, the accuracy of pseudo-$C_\ell$ estimates or of their errors (grey points in Fig.~\ref{fig:catwise_powerspectrum}) is not guaranteed on large scales (although we still show these as smaller markers in the figure), especially in the presence of a mask as large as the one in use here, and the large apparent power in at least the dipole.
-For a better comparison of the inferred power in low multipoles with $C_\ell^{\rm th}$, we use the results of Section~\ref{sec:lowmultipoles} in order to infer real-space templates of those general multipoles that fit the observed number counts on the sky and translate them back into angular power.
-To this end we intend use the posteriors of model (vi) in Table~\ref{tab:models} (see Section~\ref{sec:lowmultipoles_nooctupole}) that infers multipole templates up to and including a general octupole.
+However, the accuracy of pseudo-$C_\ell$ estimates or of their errors (small markers in Fig.~\ref{fig:catwise_powerspectrum}) is not guaranteed on large scales, especially given the presence of a mask as large as the one in use here and the large apparent power in at least the dipole.
+While we still show these, as small gray markers, for comparison with previous work~\citep[e.g.][]{Tiwari:2022hnf}, our above results allow us to compute posteriors of power in low multipoles that are not prone to named issues.
+This enables a fair comparison with the large-scale clustering described by the best-fit $C_\ell^{\rm th}$.
+To this effect, we use the results of Section~\ref{sec:lowmultipoles} and infer real-space templates of those general multipoles that fit the observed number counts on the sky and translate them back into angular power.
+We intend to use the posteriors of model (vi) in Table~\ref{tab:models} (see Section~\ref{sec:lowmultipoles_nooctupole}) that infers multipole templates up to and including a general octupole.
 All multipole amplitudes and angles are translated into their corresponding real spherical harmonic coefficient $a_{\ell m}$ for each sample.
 These are then averaged per multipole to deterministically obtain a posterior of the corresponding $\hat C_\ell$ (see also Section~\ref{sec:lowmultipoles_translation}).
 However, since multipoles separated by $\Delta\ell=2$ are coupled by the ecliptic latitude trend (see~Section~\ref{app:clustering_ecliptic}), we anticipate the quadrupole ($\ell=2$) to be correlated with the hexadecapole ($\ell=4$).
-We therefore consider an extension to model (vi) that additionally fits for a general hexadecapole, model (vii).
-We plot the resulting $C_\ell$ as larger black data points in Fig.~\ref{fig:catwise_powerspectrum} where the error bars denote the 16th and 84th percentile, and where a downward arrow indicates the 68th percentile if the posterior is consistent with zero.
-We observe that among the recovered data points at low $\ell$, the only significant departure from the theoretical curve is at $\ell=1$, the dipole.
-In particular, as expanded-on in Appendix~\ref{app:lowmultipoles_correlation}), the octupole power $C_{\ell=3}$ observed here is found to be constrained in amplitude, to a level at which its influence on the measurement of the dipole is comparably small.
+We therefore consider an extension to model (vi) that additionally fits for a general hexadecapole, model (viii).
+We plot the resulting $C_\ell$ as the larger black markers in Fig.~\ref{fig:catwise_powerspectrum} where the error bars denote the 16th and 84th percentile, and where a downward arrow indicates the 68th percentile if the posterior is consistent with zero.
+We observe that among the recovered posteriors for the power at low $\ell$, the only significant departure from the theoretical curve is at $\ell=1$, the dipole.
+In particular, as elaborated on in Appendix~\ref{app:lowmultipoles_correlation}, the octupole $C_{\ell=3}$ power is found to be constrained in amplitude, to a level at which its influence on the measurement of the dipole is comparably small.